 We promise you won't make a better investment.

 Since the W&M Promise was adopted in 2013, the average "net price" for Virginia families making less than $75,000 has dropped more than 20 percent, and the university consistently ranks as having one of the lowest net price averages for in-state students among public institutions nationally.
-Among public universities in Virginia, we offer the second-lowest net price for in-state students from families with income of $75,000 or less.
+Among public universities in Virginia, we offer the lowest average net price for in-state students from families with incomes of $110,000 or less.

 W&M boasts the third-highest four-year graduation rate among public universities in the United States.